-And that's a really good time as that started to do an adverse events.
-Do you adverse events, do you, you know, documented?
-And then do your learning cycle and think actually, what kind of work can I put in place now, to decrease the risk of that happening again, and trying to close the loop?
+And that's a really good time to do an adverse event.
+Do you adverse events, do you document it?
+And then do you learning cycle and think actually, what can I put in place now, to decrease the risk of that happening again, and trying to close the loop?
 I mean, it's really unfortunate if those things happen, and you know, I do feel for those people.
-It's a horrible, but let you know, it does make you think actually, so that happened.
+It's horrible, but let you know, it does make you think actually, so that happened.
 So what do I need to put in place now to really try and prevent that from happening again?

-Yeah, I think that's that's very sound is, is making sure that you actually do take some action when something goes wrong, or even if just a possibility occurs to you during the course of the day rather than waiting for the the problem to actually occur.
-But I suspect that a lot of osteopath, chiropractors and physiotherapists, when they hear the words risk assessment, the shutters will come down, because I think, oh my God, that's some great bureaucratic form that I don't understand.
+Yeah, I think that's very sound, is making sure that you actually do take some action when something goes wrong, or even if just a possibility occurs to you during the course of the day rather than waiting for the problem to actually occur.
+But I suspect that a lot of osteopaths, chiropractors and physiotherapists, when they hear the words risk assessment, the shutters will come down, because I think, oh my God, that's some great bureaucratic form that I don't understand.
 I don't have a copy of and I don't know what I've got to cover.
 And genuinely a lot of people would just say it's too difficult, put it on to the maybe do next week pile.
 And that's where it stays forever.
-Is there a standard template that you can recommend for risk assessment, we use we do do we do have a template, what we say to people is, it's a simple template that we've created.
-And we always say, use a risk matrix score before, put things in place score after, so that you can show that you've made a difference.
-And actually, if you wanting a lot more info, the Health and Safety Executive website is actually very good, and does have templates.
+Is there a standard template that you can recommend for risk assessment?

+We do have a template, what we say to people is, it's a simple template that we've created.
+And we always say, use a risk matrix, score before, put things in place, score after, so that you can show that you've made a difference.
+And actually, if you want to see a lot more info, the Health and Safety Executive website is actually very good and does have templates.
 And in some areas, they are healthcare specific.
 So it's well worth having a look on there.
-Otherwise, you know, we'll share our, our website addressing things at the end.
+Otherwise, you know, we'll share our website address and things at the end.
 And people can go and have an explore in our store, which we didn't have when we saw you last time.
 And there's lots of things in there that people can pick up.